The following is a comparison chart for the two options of The Great Ideas through the Great Books courses with Tree of Life.

 What grades does it cover?
 Grades 9-12 Grades 9-12

-What sort of student is it for?
-Students interested in ideas and well-prepared for essay writing, challenging academic reading (including classics, theology), and plenty of independent work.
 Students equally well-prepared, but desiring peer interaction and able to follow a weekly schedule through the school year.
-If the family's school schedule is unpredictable or irregular, this is not a good option.
+If the family's school schedule is unpredictable or irregular, this may not a good option.

 Is there a schedule?
 Only a suggested weekly sequence of books and assignments.
 Any pace can be followed, and the course could be 'paused'.
+The course takes approximately 35 weeks (eg. Sept-May) although this will vary by student.

 Yes, there is a weekly schedule from Sept-May including assigned reading (esp.
 Mondays), live and text-based class discussions (Tuesdays), as well as study exercises and writing assignments (rest of the week).

-Are there deadlines for assignments?
-No. There are suggested deadlines in the schedule for most assignments, and hard deadlines for Forum questions (text-based discussions).
+There are deadlines with penalties in the schedule for most assignments, and hard deadlines for Forum questions (text-based discussions).

 Can the student ask a question if he/she needs help?
 Evaluators can give some help/direction with the content of the course as well as assignments, but this is limited.
 Yes, students can ask questions by message (and these can be shared for the benefit of other students) and during live classes.